 Creating a resilient organization begins with having platforms that can scale with your needs.
 With cloud services from SMB Integrations, you are seizing the opportunities for consolidation and improved efficiencies that will help keep your organization competitive in the future.
-Contact SMBi in Houston today at 832-617-0033 or via email to email@example.com.
+Contact SMBi in Houston today at 832-617-0033 or via email at [email protected].

 Our technology professionals will work closely with your team to map the enterprise-class hardware, software, and support solutions that will reduce your overall cost of ownership and enhance productivity.